piyushmishra12/Middle-English-Language-Model/README.md

 - `web_scrape.py` stores the raw text into `text.txt`.

-- `train.py` cleans and preprocesses the text, makes a neural network model entirely in numpy, stored the weight matrices and the word index mapping in `chaucer_model`, and trains it on the text.
+- `train.py` cleans and preprocesses the text, makes a neural network model entirely in numpy, stores the weight matrices and the word index mapping in `chaucer_model`, and trains it on the text.

 - `test.py` builds a sequence of following words based on the cosine distance with the input word.